curlywallst/python-p3-v2-cli-orm-lab/README.md

 Run `pipenv install` to create your virtual environment and `pipenv shell` to enter the virtual environment.

-In the previous lesson we created a command line interface to the company ORM application that could be used by a developer for testing of their CLI methods.
+In the previous lesson we created a command line interface to the company ORM application that could be used by a developer for testing of their ORM methods.
 For this lab, we will reimagine our CLI to be used by the manager of a company (not a developer) to keep track of departments and their employees.

 The models represent the backend of our application, while the cli and its helpers represent the client facing frontend.